conradmugabe/interfaces/README.md

-# interfaces
+# Interfaces

-Implementing Interfaces in python
+Implementation of interfaces using python.